Levomethorphan

 Levomethorphan (LVM) (INN, BAN) is an opioid analgesic of the morphinan family that has never been marketed.
 It is the L-stereoisomer of racemethorphan (methorphan).
-The effects of the two isomers of racemethorphan are quite different, with dextromethorphan (DXM) being an antitussive at low doses and a dissociative hallucinogen at much higher doses.
+The effects of the two isomers of racemethorphan are quite different, with dextromethorphan (DXM) being an antitussive at low doses and a dissociative at much higher doses.
 Levomethorphan is about five times stronger than morphine.

 Levomethorphan is a prodrug to levorphanol, analogously to DXM acting as a prodrug to dextrorphan or codeine behaving as a prodrug to morphine.
 As such, levomethorphan has similar effects to levorphanol but is less potent as it must be demethylated to the active form by liver enzymes before being able to produce its effects.
 As a prodrug of levorphanol, levomethorphan functions as a potent agonist of all three of the opioid receptors, μ, κ (κ_{1} and κ_{3} but notably not κ_{2}), and δ, as an NMDA receptor antagonist, and as a serotonin-norepinephrine reuptake inhibitor.
 Via activation of the κ-opioid receptor, levomethorphan can produce dysphoria and psychotomimetic effects such as dissociation and hallucinations.

 Levomethorphan is listed under the Single Convention on Narcotic Drugs 1961 and is regulated like morphine in most countries.
 In the United States it is a Schedule II Narcotic controlled substance with a DEA ACSCN of 9210 and a 2014 annual aggregate manufacturing quota of 195 grams, up from 6 grams the year before.
 The salts in use are the tartrate (free base conversion ratio 0.644) and hydrobromide (0.958).
-At the current time, no levomethorphan pharmaceuticals are marketed in the United States.
+As of February 2026, no levomethorphan pharmaceuticals are marketed in the United States.